lee2sman/pixelated-photobooth/README.md

 An extremely simple pixelation photobooth (aka camera mirror) program written in Processing 2.

 May be useful as a basis for other camera software.

-Current versions include a pixelated "8bit" cam and a black and white camera that attempts to emulate a Gameboy Camera style image.
+Current software versions include:
+1. a pixelated "8bit" cam
+2. Gameboy Camera style black and white cam
-New camera emulates TV monitor image with moving snow.
+3. TV monitor image emulator cam with moving snow
+4. monochrome cam that samples the scene it sees and picks a color to represent it

 Try increasing pixel size of the pixelatedphotobooth to get some beautiful abstract video art.